nonomal/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 > of the United States  , and of the Militia of the several States  , when    called
 # P  D   J      NPrSg/V .
 V/C P  D   NSg     P  D   J/D     NPrSg/V .
 NSg/I/C V/J
 > into the actual Service of the United States  ; he      may      require the Opinion , in
-# P    D   NSg/J  NSg/V   P  D   J      NPrSg/V .
+# P    D   J      NSg/V   P  D   J      NPrSg/V .
 NPr/ISg NPrSg/VX NSg/V   D   NSg     .
 NPrSg/J/P
 > writing , of the principal Officer in each of the executive Departments , upon
 # NSg/V   .
-P  D   NSg/J     NSg/V/J P  D    P  D   NSg/J     NPl         .
+P  D   J         NSg/V/J P  D    P  D   J         NPl         .
 P
 > any   Subject relating to the Duties of their respective Offices , and he      shall
 # I/R/D NSg/V/J V        P  D   NPl    P  D     J          NPl/V   .
 V/C NPr/ISg VX
 > have   Power   to grant   Reprieves and Pardons for Offences against the United
 # NSg/VX NSg/V/J P  NPrSg/V NPl/V     V/C NPl/V   C/P NPl      C/P     D   J
 > States  , except in  Cases of Impeachment .
 # NPrSg/V .
-V/C/P  NPrSg/J/P NPl/V P  NSg         .
+V/C/P  J/P NPl/V P  NSg         .
 >
 #
 > He      shall have   Power   , by      and with the Advice and Consent of the Senate , to make